RingoDev/ringodev.github.io/blog/_posts/2025-02-21-version-range-matching-for-product-statements.md

 title: "Version Ranges and OS Contributions"
 ---

-# Exploring VERS for Version Range Matching in VEX Statements

-With the research I've been doing on and off over the past few months on the Vulnerability Exploitability eXchange (VEX), I took a deep dive into how it's possible to declare statements for any software component.
+With the research I've been doing on and off over the past few months on the [Vulnerability Exploitability eXchange (VEX)](./2025-02-18-os-sca-tooling-for-sboms-and-vex-on-github), I took a deep dive into how it's possible to declare statements for any software component.
 For example, if a product is *not affected* by a certain vulnerability, you probably want to communicate this to your customer, but don't want to manage a long list of all the potential product versions you have out their in the wild.
 This is why you likely want to apply that statement only to a specific set of versions of your shipped product.